 A video resizer is needed when you need to change video resolution or change its aspect ratio.
-For example, you have a video of 4:3 aspect ratio screen and now you want to watch it on wide screen (16:9 aspect ratio).
-Or you need to resize a video for Instagram feed, Instagram Story, YouTube or Facebook/Twitter feed.
-This post will shows you 3 ways to resize videos: using video resizers or resizing video with Adobe Premiere.
+For example, you have a video of the 4:3 aspect ratio screen and now you want to watch it on widescreen (16:9 aspect ratio).
+Or you need to resize a video for Instagram feed, Instagram Story, YouTube, or Facebook/Twitter feed.
+This post will show you 3 ways to resize videos: using video resizers or resizing videos with Adobe Premiere.

-FonePaw Video Converter Ultimate can be a super easy-to-use video resizer for Windows and Mac computer.
-It allows you to crop your video to the right dimensions to fit square, widescreen, portrait or any other frames.
+FonePaw Video Converter Ultimate (opens new window) can be a super easy-to-use video resizer for Windows and Mac computers.
+It allows you to crop your video to the right dimensions to fit square, widescreen, portrait, or any other frames.
 Various video formats, including MP4, WEBM, FLV, MOV, AVI, MPEG are supported.
 The resizer also has ready-made presets for popular websites and devices, such as YouTube, Facebook, Vimeo.

-Free download the trial versions of FonePaw video resizer for Windows or Mac.
+Free download the trial versions of the FonePaw video resizer for Windows or Mac.

 There are two ways to resize video files with FonePaw Video Converter Ultimate.
 Keep reading.

 Automatically Resize Videos with Presets